for (primarily) economists: Paradigm Shift

 22 min readMar 25, 2021

-an institutional construct, not a theoretical model: making currency a fully exogenous variable changes all societal outcomes
+an institutional construct, not a theoretical model: making currency a fully exogenous variable and changing societal economic outcomes

 Photo by Jason Leung on Unsplash